 We administer the English National Concessionary Travel (‘bus pass’) Scheme on behalf of central government which is available to qualifying Central Bedfordshire residents to allow elderly and disabled people to travel for free on bus services throughout England and Wales.
 We currently spend around £1.8m a year reimbursing bus operators for providing free travel in this way.

 Bus Services Operator Grants

 We currently receive around £136,000 a year from central government in the form of Bus Services Operator Grants (BSOG).
-This grant is available to be used to support bus services or to provide infrastructure (such as bus stops, shelters or real time information systems) that supports bus services.
-In 2019/20, we used approximately £66,500 of this grant to directly support bus services via reimbursements to operators, £56,000 to provide, maintain and update bus shelters and £14,000 to provide real time information for supported services.
+This grant can be used to support bus services or to provide infrastructure (such as bus stops, shelters or real time information systems) that supports bus services.

 Local Authority Bus Service Support Grant

 During the COVID-19 pandemic, the Department for Transport provided us with a 12-week grant, to be used to support bus services that have been affected by, or needed to be adjusted because of, the impact of the crisis.

 We've continued to pay operators, in full, for providing supported bus services during this and have continued to reimburse operators at pre-crisis levels for carrying concessionary bus pass holders.
 The additional government grant has been used to cover revenue shortfalls on supported bus services, caused by the significant decline in the numbers of passengers travelling.
 These measures have ensured that vital services have continued to operate during the pandemic.